bnmfw/Quasar/README.md

 ```

 ## Setting Up a Circuit
-To utilize Quasar a netlist of the circuit must as well as the model files must be provided.
+To use Quasar a netlist of the circuit as well as the model files must be provided.

 The model files must be included in ```project/models```.

-The .cir file must be included in ```project/circuits/<filename>/```.
+The .cir file must be included in ```project/circuits/<circuit name>/```.
+You should create this directory.

 ### Netlist and Model Constraints
 Netlist and Model files must follow a template.